iA Securities & HollisWealth* are now iA Private Wealth

 Your Investment Advisor will develop a risk management plan that addresses the full range of factors that could affect your financial well‑being.

-Will & estate planning
+Will and estate planning

 To plan for the preservation and transfer of your assets, your Investment Advisor can help you keep an eye on the horizon by understanding your situation and wishes, including tax-efficient legacy planning.